If you run or want to run a vegan business, check out the existing vegan standards.

 This just popped up on LinkedIn yesterday, and it’s a UK-based organization that’s certifying both people and businesses as Vegan Founded.

-One of the most popular certifications offered by The Vegan Society in the UK, the Vegan Trademark has been around for 30 years.
+One of the most popular standards offered by The Vegan Society in the UK, the Vegan Trademark has been around for 30 years.
 There’s a four-step registration process, and people can even report suspected misuse of the trademark through an online form.

 Like the mark above, the certified Vegan Logo is a registered trademark offered by Vegan Action in the USA, for products that do not contain animal products or byproducts and that have not been tested on animals.
 It’s currently on thousands of products manufactured by over 1000 companies.
 The annual fee starts at $150, with a $100 non-refundable application fee.
 The review takes about 4-6 weeks.

-Other international certifications by region
+Other international vegan standards by region

 The V-Label trademark has been available for European Union countries since 1996, and is administered by Switzerland-based V-Label GmbH.